 Lochleven Castle was passed by Robert II to the Douglas family in 1390, and after the focus of the Douglases' interests shifted to Aberdour Castle in the 1590s it started to fall into decline.
 In 1675 it was sold to Sir William Bruce, the designer of Holyrood Palace.
 His main interest in Lochleven Castle was a decorative one.
 When he built Kinross House for himself on the western shore of Loch Leven between 1685 and 1693 it was designed specifically to face squarely across to what was by now becoming the romantic ruin of Lochleven Castle.

 Lochleven Castle has a lot to offer the modern visitor.
 Any island is special, and the boat ride adds a great deal to the experience.
-It is worth bearing in mind, however, that we have never encountered as many flies (rather than midges) anywhere in Scotland as on Castle Island.
-While repellent does help, it is advisable to visit on a windy day, which seems to limit these creatures to the more sheltered corners of their domain.
+It is worth bearing in mind, however, that we have never encountered as many mayflies (rather than midges) anywhere in Scotland as on a visit to Castle Island one May.
+While insect repellent does help, it is advisable to visit on a windy day, which seems to limit these creatures to the more sheltered corners of their domain.
+There were far fewer on another visit in June so they do seem to be highly seasonal.